spectreconsole/spectre.console/docs/input/cli/commandApp.md

 ## Multiple Commands

 In the previous example we have a single command that is configured.
 For complex command line applications, it is common for them to have multiple commands (or verbs) defined.
 Examples of applications like this are `git`, `dotnet` and `gh`.
-For example, git would have a `commit` command and along with other commits like `add` or `rebase`.
+For example, git would have a `commit` command and along with other commands like `add` or `rebase`.
 Each with their own settings and validation.
 With `Spectre.Console.Cli` we use the `Configure` method to add these commands.

 For example, to add three different commands to the application: